QwenLM/qwen-code-action/examples/workflows/README.md

 # Qwen Code Workflows

-This directory contains a collection of example workflows that demonstrate how to use the [Google Qwen Code GitHub Action](https://github.com/QwenLM/qwen-code-action).
+This directory contains a collection of example workflows that demonstrate how to use the [Qwen Code GitHub Action](https://github.com/QwenLM/qwen-code-action).
 These workflows are designed to be reusable and customizable for your own projects.

 - [Qwen Code Workflows](#qwen-code-workflows)
   - [Available Workflows](#available-workflows)